sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 For this part we are going to use the web version of the [IGV application]https://igv.org/app/

-1. Open a web browser with [online version of IGV](https://igv.org/app/)
+1. Open a web browser and navigate to [online version of IGV](https://igv.org/app/)

 2. Open the IGV software (A window will normally open in your windows environment, please check the task bar).
 3. Go to `Genomes` and then select `Load genomes from file...`